theostanton/guided/README.md

 ## Guided

 Guided is a WIP play project to try out some frameworks.
-Typescript front and back.
+Typescript front and back, with a little go.

 ### Product